BelalC/openfda_exploration/README.md

 CONCLUSION
 -

 This is a really rich dataset and I hope this very small contribution has given you a flavour of what can be done with the data.
-Please feel to reach out if I can help you conduct your own analyses in any way! :D
+Please feel to reach out if I can help you conduct your own analyses in any way!